-Should I Go to the Movie Theater Right Now?
+Should I Go to a Movie Theater Right Now?

-“We’ve seen 30,000 new cases popping up in the southern states and the Sunbelt,” Lahita begins.
+“We’ve seen 30,000 new cases popping up in the southern states and the Sunbelt,” Lahita told us back in June.
 “It seemed there was a flattened curve, and then all of a sudden, we’re going up again.
 So these guys are going to open theaters when we have an increase of infections?”

-Concern over rising infection rates aside for a moment, Lahita believes basic safety measures — including socially distanced reserved seating, frequent cleaning of screening rooms, and temperature checks at the Cineplex door — will go a long way for those attempting a return to the theater.
+Concern over rising infection rates aside, Lahita believes basic safety measures — including socially distanced reserved seating, frequent cleaning of screening rooms, and temperature checks at the Cineplex door — will go a long way for those attempting a return to the theater.
 “There’s always an inherent risk, but I was actually surprised at how thorough some of the planning is,” Lahita adds of the broad strategies he’s seen.

-Can I Eat Concession-Stand Food While I’m There?
+Should I Eat Concession-Stand Food While I’m at the Theater?

-“That’s comparable to [eating from] a buffet in a restaurant,” Lahita says.
+“That’s comparable to [eating from] a buffet in a restaurant,” Lahita said back in June.
 “There’s an interchange of money, you put your hands on the counter, you wait to get the popcorn and the soda and all that.”
-Though some theaters will use contactless methods for concession transactions, there is still the issue of masks — and the need to take them off to consume food and drink: “There’s no way to eat or drink safely wearing a mask.”
+Though some theaters will use contactless methods for concession transactions, and others will not offer condiment stations, there is still the issue of masks — and the need to take them off to consume food and drink.

 How Much Safer Is a Drive-in Movie Theater?

-“It is perfectly safe, provided you do not leave your car,” Lahita says.
+“It is perfectly safe, provided you do not leave your car,” Lahita said in June.
 “You would have to stock your car with food and drink.
 And you would have to leave the car to go to the bathroom, which of course exposes you to risk.
-In the summer you would have to leave the windows down, or keep the engine running for air conditioning.
+In the summer you would have to leave the windows down, or keep the engine running for air-conditioning.
 With windows down, your neighbor could infect you, although that’s unlikely.”

 How Do I Handle the Bathroom Situation?